Warm Water Bollas is the smaller version of the traditional South African treat

 Cover your bowl with cling wrap and set aside for 30 minutes.

-Using your mechanical ice cream scoop, scoop out the mixture and drop into hot oil.
+Using your mechanical ice cream scoop, scoop out the mixture and drop it into the hot oil.

 Deep fry till lightly golden brown, remove from oil with a slotted spoon and drain on a paper towel.